 18 Pray our schools are safe, encouraging environments free from violence that children and youth can learn, mature, socialize and develop skills for life without fear, anxiety or worry.

-19 Give thanks for the gifts of God’s grace, love and restored hope we experience in Holy Communion, and for the promise that Jesus Christ is present in the word, bread and wine through the power of the Holy Spirit.
+19 Give thanks for the gifts of God’s grace, love and restored hope we experience in Holy Communion and for the promise that Jesus Christ is present in the word, bread and wine through the power of the Holy Spirit.

 20 Ask God to help us be aware and affirming of the vital gifts and assets of elders in our congregations and communities; pray we have the wisdom to call on their spiritual gifts, faith, interests, life experiences and insights for the mission of the church and serving our neighbor.